CBeerta/Bliss/README.md

 * A Gallery of all cached images maybe?
 * Filter Duplicate titles, show only newest.
 This basically works, but some feeds change their guid on edits, so it may be better to use the Title only?
 * Basic polling works.
 Only question remains, should we prepend these articles?
 Or is informing enough
-* Keyboard navigation to hop between articles (prev and next atleast)
 * Search?
 * Should probably cache `Reader::filelist()`. it goes over every file on every reload.
 For now though, the fs-cache does a good job.
 * Export all feeds to OPML